kubernetes-retired/service-catalog/README.md

     contain information necessary to connect to and authenticate to the service instance.

+For more introduction, including installation and self-guided demo instructions, please see the [introduction](./docs/introduction.md) doc.

 For more details about the design and features of this project see the [design](docs/design.md) doc.